Essay on Christmas 2025

 Where Christmas is Celebrated?

-Different cultures contribute unique traditions to Christmas.
-In Mexico, there’s Las Posadas, a reenactment of Mary and Joseph’s search for a place to stay.
-Scandinavia celebrates Saint Lucia’s Day with girls wearing crowns of candles.
-These cultural variations enrich the global tapestry of Christmas celebrations.
+Different cultures bring their own unique customs to Christmas.
+For example, in Mexico, there is Las Posadas, which reenacts Mary and Joseph’s search for a place to stay.
+In Scandinavia, people celebrate Saint Lucia’s Day, where girls wear crowns made of candles.
+These cultural differences make Christmas even more special.

 10 Lines on Christmas